jcerezochem/traj2oniom/README.md

 -------

-To generate a QM/MM input with residue DYE in the QM layer and all around 4 Angstrong in the MM layer, plus the remaining environment within 10 Angs as point charges, one would use:
+To generate a QM/MM input with residue DYE in the QM layer and all around 4 Angstrong in the MM layer, plus the remaining environment within a sphere of 10 Angs as point charges, one would use:

-`traj2oniom.py -f traj.trr -s topol.tpr -selQM "resname DYE" -selMM "byres (around 4 (resname DYE))" -selPC "byres (around 10 (resname DYE))"`
+`traj2oniom.py -f traj.trr -s topol.tpr -selQM "resname DYE" -selMM "byres (around 4 (resname DYE))" -selPC "byres (sphlayer 0 10 (resname DYE))"`

 Additional notes